Track Your Data with Project Dashboards

 See how your project is progressing against your plan.
 View with easy red and green color-coding, whether your project is on track or falling behind schedule.

-A project dashboard is a high-level view of your project that tracks progress, costs and more.
+In project management, a project dashboard is a tool that gathers data on key performance indicators (KPIs) on various aspects of the project and displays them for quick reference.
 ProjectManager.com’s dashboard does all that in real time.
 Here’s a step-by-step introduction to the tool.

 1. Start a Project